-The practice has a well-defined process for documentation and follow-up of patients who miss or cancel scheduled visits and/or chemotherapy treatments.
+The practice has a well-defined process for documentation and follow-up of patients who miss or cancel scheduled visits and/or anticancer treatments.
+Patients will be educated on this process.
 Failure to follow-up for visits, treatment or tests is an important patient safety concern.
 The Oncology Medical Home practice must have a policy that addresses these important patient safety issues and must demonstrate compliance with the policy.

-- Policies and procedures regarding follow-up of patients who miss or cancel appointments; include standards for number of attempts to contact, timeframe for contacting patient, and process for informing physicians of no-show patients, and medical record documentation of follow-up.
-Practice must be compliant with QCP Standard 2.2.3.11. - Policies to be provided at time of application and reviewed at site visit.
+Policies and procedures regarding follow-up of patients who miss or cancel appointments: 1) include standards for number of attempts to contact; 2) timeframe for contacting patient; 3) process for informing physicians of no-show patients, and medical record documentation of follow-up; 4) tracking patients lost to follow-up; and 4) patient education process.
+Practice must be compliant with QOPI Certification Standard 2.2.3.11.